 Some portions of the continental lithosphere have remained stable for long periods of the Earth's history.
-Many cratonic shields have undergone little or no deformation for more than a billion years (e.g. Hoffman 1990).
+Many cratonic shields have undergone little or no deformation for more than a billion years [e.g., Hoffman, 1990].
 Thus, continental lithosphere is generally stable; some additional mechanism is required for it to become unstable.
 One such mechanism could be mechanical thickening.
 If the mantle lithosphere is thickened along with the crust during an episode of horizontal shortening, the vertical length scales associated with a convective instability increase.
-Because the sublithospheric viscosity is not affected by such thickening, an increase in hhas the effect of decreasing the time for an instability to occur (Figs 18 and 19).
-For certain values of h and $\eta_m$ or $B_m$ , increasing h by a factor of two can cause an otherwise stable lithosphere to become convectively unstable on short timescales.
-For example, if $B{\rm m} = 10^{10}$ Pa s1/3 for dislocation creep of wet olivine, 50 km thick mantle lithosphere is convectively stable, but its lower part will be removed in 2 Myr if it thickens by a factor of two (Fig. 19a).
+Because the sublithospheric viscosity is not affected by such thickening, an increase in h has the effect of decreasing the time for an instability to occur (Figures 2.18 and 2.19).
+For certain values of h and η_m or B_m , increasing h by a factor of two can cause an otherwise stable lithosphere to become convectively unstable on short time scales.
+For example, if $B_m = 10^{10}$ Pa s^{1/3} for dislocation creep of wet olivine, 50 km thick mantle lithosphere is convectively stable, but its lower part will be removed in 2 million years if it thickens by a factor of two (Figure 2.19a).

 If viscosity is non-Newtonian, increasing the amplitude of a perturbation has the same affect as increasing the layer thickness, h, as discussed above.
 Thus, convective instability can be generated from a stable mantle lithosphere if large perturbations can be generated at its base.
-Horizontal shortening could help generate large-amplitude perturbations through folding instability or localized thickening.
-Because horizontal shortening has already been associated with the initiation of convective instability through an increase in lithosphere thickness, as described above, or through a decrease in strength due to strain-rate weakening (Molnar et al. 1998), it seems likely that horizontal shortening could initiate a convective instability at the bottom of the lithosphere.
+Horizontal shortening could help generate large amplitude perturbations through folding instability or localized thickening.
+Because horizontal shortening has already been associated with the initiation of convective instability through an increase in lithosphere thickness, as described above, or through a decrease in strength due to strain-rate weakening [Molnar, Houseman, and Conrad, 1998], it seems likely that horizontal shortening could initiate a convective instability at the bottom of the lithosphere.